 Overview

 His analytical nature and his corporate law experience position Hunter well to handle complex business matters and uncover relevant insights to help clients see the big picture.
+Additionally, he is board certified in Commercial Real Estate Law by the Texas Board of Legal Specialization.

 Hunter received his Juris Doctorate in 2017 from the Louisiana State University.
 As a law student Hunter concentrated his legal studies in and around the transactional and real estate practice, and wrote articles including “TDR Programs: A pragmatists approach to implementation and maintenance” during his tenure at LSU’s Paul M. Hebert Law Center.